flusio/Flus/README.md

 <h1 align="center">flusio</h1>

 <p align="center">
-    <strong>A social media to soothe our online relationship with the news.</strong>
+    <strong>Aggregate, save and share news links from all over the Web.</strong>
 </p>

 ---

-flusio is another yet social media.
-It brings together social bookmarking and Web syndication to allow communities to stay up to date with the news and to enhance their knowledge.
+flusio brings together news feed aggregation and social bookmarking in a modern way.
+It is designed as a simple, yet complete tool for organising the links you gather around the Web.
+It comes with four main features:

+- the **feeds aggregation** (<abbr>RSS</abbr> and Atom) to follow any website, podcast or video channel in one place;
+- the **bookmarks** to save the articles to read later;
+- the **news** to keep control over your feed;
+- the **collections** to organise and share links with others.

+You can try flusio for free at [demo.flus.fr](https://demo.flus.fr/).

 It’s [free/libre software](https://en.wikipedia.org/wiki/Free_software)
 (politically speaking) while being supported by a micro-enterprise to ensure its viability.
 The main service is available to French people at [flus.fr](https://flus.fr).
-You can help to fund the development, by taking a subscription to the service.
+You can help to fund the development by taking a subscription to the service.

-flusio comes with three main features:

-- the **Bookmarks** to save the articles to read later;
-- the **News** to read within your available time;
-- the thematic **Collections** to organise the information.

-More is coming such as feed aggregation and community discussions.

 flusio is licensed under [AGPL 3](/LICENSE.txt).